 Emily earned her Bachelor of Arts in History from Brigham Young University in Provo, Utah.
 What inspires Emily?
 “Artists, specifically writers.
 I think stories brighten our lives.
 My favorite poet, John Keats, wrote, 'A thing of beauty is a joy forever.'
 I think stories in any shape or form helps sustain people in both good times and bad.”

 As Practitioner and Manager, Erin Petersen is a key member of the Communications and Operations team.
-She plays a key role in operations, client delivery and account management, content development, and business development.
+She plays an essential role in operations, client delivery and account management, content development, and business development.

 She holds a Master of Arts in Clinical Mental Health Counseling and a Master in Education from Regent University in Virginia Beach, Va. as well as a Bachelor of Arts in History from Bridgewater State University in Bridgewater, Mass.
 What inspires Erin?
 “I am always inspired when I am afforded the opportunity to help people make forward progress no matter how big or small.
 I love to ask how I can help someone move from point A to point B and then walk alongside them on the journey until they arrive there.”